COMs: Complexes of Oriented Matroids: Minimal generators of strong elimination systems

 \section{Minimal generators of strong elimination systems}

 We have seen in the preceding section that a COM is determined by its tope set.
 There is a more straightforward way to generate any strong elimination system from bottom to top by taking suprema.
+This generation process involves only some weaker forms of the axioms (C) and (SE).

 Let $(E,\covectors)$ be a system of sign vectors.
 Given $X,Y\in \covectors$ consider the following set of sign vectors which partially ``conform'' to $X$ relative to subsets $A\subseteq S(X,Y)$: